-If someone won’t understand these simple rules, contact our Incident Response Team for assistance, or ask any convention staff member to do so on your behalf.
+If someone won’t understand these simple rules, contact our Ombudsman Team for assistance, or ask any convention staff member to do so on your behalf.

 All guests and members of this convention have the right to not join in activities that cause them any form of discomfort and to speak out if they feel harassed or unsafe.
 Offenders may lose their badges and be asked to leave the convention.
 The matter may be referred to law enforcement authorities.

 Treat people as you’d want others to treat your sister or brother.
 Complaints will be taken very seriously.
 We reserve the right to revoke a membership at our discretion at any time.

 PARTIES, ALCOHOL, AND ZERO DRUG TOLERANCE

 Worldcon 76 in San Jose does not tolerate serving of alcohol to individuals under 21 years of age.
 If you are hosting a party where alcohol is being served, it is your responsibility as host to ensure that the age of anyone drinking alcohol is checked.
 You should also designate someone not to drink, so that there is a fully competent person present to deal with any emergencies that might arise.

 Section 25660 of the Business & Professions Code of California states that convention parties serving alcohol can accept "bona fide" forms of identification which are currently valid and issued by a government agency containing the following information: (a) name of person, (b) a photograph, (c) a physical description, and (d) date of birth.

 Acceptable form of identification:

 - Driver’s licenses